 Why does my dog keep sneezing?
-Why is my dog wheezing?
 Should I be worried if my puppy is sneezing?

 These are just a few questions we desperately need answers to.

-Being responsible puppy owners, it is always best that we learn more about them to ensure that they will grow healthy and happy.
+Being responsible puppy owners, it is always best to learn more about them to ensure they will grow healthy and happy.

 Even if dogs sneeze as humans do, the reasons behind theirs are not always the same as ours.
-Puppy sneezing can be due to a variety of causes, some of which you might probably be unaware of.
+Puppy sneezing can be due to various reasons, some of which you might be unaware of.
 These can range from a behavioral manifestation to a medical infection.